RavenCutie21/Voice-Changer-Settings/README.md

 for both types of cards you play a little minigame of testing where you want to get as low of a chunk size as you can without any audio issues happening

 # Graphics Card, and Why it's not being used
-FOR You NVIDIA users first, CUDA core usage does not appear on Task Manager usage, if you have your GPU selected it is being used, depending on your settings it'll be around 40% of your VRAM.
+NVIDIA owners first, CUDA core usage does not appear on Task Manager usage, if you have your GPU selected it is being used, depending on your settings it'll be around 40% of your VRAM.

 For AMD people the section before this explains how to make it use your gpu, reread it